ng4567/education3.0/README.md

 2. Then, create a groq API key here: [link](https://console.groq.com/keys)

 Then, set the `GROQ_API_KEY` environment variable or create a `.env` file and load it using the `python-dotenv` library (you will need to modify my code if you don't take this option to avoid import errors).

+3. Finally, you'll need to setup your python environment.
+I have provided a requirements.txt file that contains all needed libraries.

+After creating a new conda or pyenv, run `pip install -r requirements.txt`